rvalavi/blockCV/README.md

     neighbour distance matching (`cv_knndm`)
 -   Spatial blocks can be hexagonal (default), rectangular, or supplied as user-defined polygons
--   Spatial blocks can be assigned to folds using random, systematic, or checkerboard selection, with optional balancing for binary or multi-class responses
+-   Spatial blocks can be assigned to folds using random, systematic, checkerboard, or predefined selection, with optional balancing for records, response classes, quantile bins (`num_bins`), or presences in presence-background data
--   Clustering can be based on environmental raster covariates or the spatial coordinates of sample points
+-   Clustering can be based on environmental raster covariates or the spatial coordinates of sample points, with optional over-clustering and fold balancing
--   Buffering and NNDM support presence-absence, presence-background, and other response data types
+-   Buffering and NNDM support presence-absence, presence-background, continuous, count, and multi-class responses
--   kNNDM supports geographical and feature-space matching, prediction points supplied with `r`, `predpoints`, or `modeldomain`, and block, hierarchical, or k-means grouping
+-   kNNDM supports geographical and feature-space matching, prediction points supplied with `r`, `pred_points`, or `model_domain`, and block, hierarchical, or k-means grouping
 -   Spatial autocorrelation ranges can be estimated for binary or continuous responses and for continuous raster covariates to guide